Small Language Models for Your Niche Needs in 2025

 However, it also requires more time, resources, and expertise compared to using a pre-trained model.

-3. Perform knowledge distillation from a bigger model
+3. Perform knowledge distillation from small models to a bigger model

 Diagram of knowledge distillation showing a teacher model transferring knowledge to a student model through a process involving data.